javAlborz/SteamSentimentMLOps/reports/README.md

 Student s222902 was responsible for CI/CD pipelines (linting and testing), GCloud deployment, and general code improvements.

 Student s212677 was responsible for running experiments, profilling, CI/CD Pipelines and DVC setup.

+Student s212503 was responsible for cloud integragion, docker images, and fron end setup using streamlit